 In 2015, and already with some knowledge of his mortality, Peress published Maverick Maestro which can be more squarely considered a memoir.
 It is a delightful read and I had finished it within 24 hours.
 He offers a fascinating account of his childhood and his awakening to music.
 Knowing that he has told the jazz-related portion of his story already in Dvořák to Duke Ellington he minimizes that part of his professional life and instead gives us a conductor’s memoir focused on classical music and his time with Leonard Bernstein.
 The re-creation concerts appear only in the final 25 pages.

 This is a good thing for the reader of both books.
 Because he has essentially produced two memoirs, many key moments of his life must be repeated in each.
-I didn’t double-check but these portions have the feeling of being the word-for-word retelling of stories from one book to the other.
+I didn’t double-check but these portions have the feeling of being the word-for-word retelling of stories from one book to the other, or at least stories well worn.
 Most people will of course not read both.
 If you have a special interest in the world of symphonies and classical music, or a love of peculiarly American biographies, Maverick Maestro will satisfy.
 If your interest is in cultural history Dvořák to Duke Ellington is a perfect addition to your shelf.

 Paradigm Publishers (2015), Hardcover 234 pages, ISBN-13: 978-1612058740

 Dvořák to Duke Ellington: A Conductor Explores America’s Music and its African American Roots by Maurice Peress Oxford University Press (2004) Hardcover: 264 pages, ISBN-13: 978-0195098228